rafsaf/Tribal-Wars-Planer/docs/docs/en/primary/two_regions_of_the_tribe.md

-# Two regions of the trbie - front and rear
+# Two regions of the Tribe - front and rear

 !!! hint